Rossi Law Offices, Ltd. is a debt collector

 We are trying to collect a debt that you owe.
 We will use any information you give us to help collect the debt.

-If you disposed of or sold the registered vehicle on the grand list but did not immediately return plates to the Registry of Motor Vehicles and apply for a tax credit with the tax assessor, the tax will continue to be assessed until the registration is cancelled or expires.
-Failure to apply for the tax credit within the time limits specified in C.G.S.
-Sec 12-71c constitutes a waiver of the tax credit.
+If your vehicle was sold, stolen, or disposed of but you did not immediately return plates to the Registry of Motor Vehicles and apply for a tax credit with the tax assessor, the tax will continue to be assessed until the registration is canceled or expires.
+Failure to apply for the tax credit within 27 months from the date of assessment constitutes a wavier of the tax credit.

 If you permanently leave the state, you must return your registration plates to the Registry of Motor Vehicles and apply for a tax credit with the tax assessor, otherwise, the tax will continue to be assessed until the registration is cancelled or expires as explained above.